 Elaine Mercedes Mendoza is a global citizen and world traveler.
-She is a free spirit documenting her inspirational articles and trips around the world on FinallyElaine.com.
+She is a free spirit documenting her inspirational articles and trips around the world on FinallyElaine.me.
 Elaine also provides valuable budget travel tips and articles to bring out your wanderlust.
 She has been working as a freelance writer and teacher for those that benefit from her travel writing and experiences.
 Learn more about Elaine’s varied career that has taken her around the world (a few times over)!

 How long have you been living/working on the road, and where have you traveled to?

 I have been traveling as a choice since 2015 but I was always a traveler since I was in college.
 My travels (in general) have taken me to Czech Republic, Germany, Austria, Italy, Hungary, Poland, Thailand, Grand Cayman, Jamaica, Bermuda, Bahamas, Spain, the Spanish island Ibiza, Puerto Rico, Venezuela, France, Belgium, and numerous small towns and cities in various places.
 In The United States I have been to Los Angeles, San Francisco, Seattle, Portland, Las Vegas, and all the states from Massachusetts to Florida on the east coast.
 I have also stepped into Canada but there’s a lot more to explore.

 However, Mexico is becoming more of my home base.